Dick Goddard

 Richard Duane Goddard (February 24, 1931 – August 4, 2020) was an American television meteorologist, author, cartoonist, and animal activist.

 From 1966 until his retirement in 2016, he was the evening meteorologist at WJW-TV in Cleveland, Ohio.

 Goddard holds the Guinness World Record for longest career as a weather forecaster after passing Canadian meteorologist Peter Coade.

 Early life, education, and military career

 Goddard was born on February 24, 1931, in Akron, Ohio.
 His father, Vatchel Goddard, was a mechanic for Railway Express Agency.
 His mother, Doris Goddard (née Dickerhoof), was a homemaker.
 Both of his parents had a fourth grade education.
 He lived in Akron from birth to 1941.
 The family moved to a small farm in Greensburg, Ohio (now called Green) in 1941.
-The farm was five-acres.
+The farm was five acres.
 At age four, his father took him to Michigan to fish in the summer.
-He would continue to fish until 1973, then giving it up.
+He would continue to fish until 1973, before giving it up.
 Goddard played football (tailback and single-wing), baseball (third base), and basketball in high school.
 His senior year, he played basketball and they became Class B champions.
 Goddard went to his first Cleveland Browns game in Akron in August 1948.
 Just before joining the United States Air Force, Goddard tried out for the Brooklyn Dodgers at Firestone Park.
 The Dodgers called him the next day to come back, but never did since none of his friends got invited back.

 After graduating from Green High School, he began his weather career while taking classes on meteorology during a stint with the United States Air Force from 1949 through 1955.
 He had basic training at Sampson Air Force Base.
 Goddard was given the standard aptitude test.
 The lieutenant who administered the test said he qualified as sharpshooter since there were no cartoonists.
 Goddard thought about it and declined.
 The lieutenant said he was suited for meteorology.
 Goddard was immediately sent to the Korean peninsula before the outbreak of the Korean War.
 Before he could go to the Korean peninsula, Goddard was sent to Greenland.
 After Greenland, he was assigned to the 6th Mobile Weather Squadron at Tinker AFB in Oklahoma.
 During this time, Goddard's most notable assignment was forecasting for atmospheric nuclear weapons tests by the United States Atomic Energy Commission (USAEC) in the Pacific.
 While stationed with USAEC at Enewetak Atoll, the first hydrogen bomb was tested there in the Pacific Islands and, Goddard met Edward Teller.

 He then attended Kent State University, where he majored in drama and broadcasting.
 While there he had notable success as the lead character, Curly, in the school's production of Rodgers and Hammerstein's Oklahoma!